catalyst-cloud/catalystcloud-docs/source/kubernetes/private-cluster.rst

   To update a label when creating a cluster, you have to set all the labels from the template to do override.

-For clusters created based on dev cluster, instead of setting the `master_lb_floating_ip_enabled` label, you have to enable the floating IP as we mentioned above and manually changed security group rule for master nodes to allow ingress traffic from 0.0.0.0/0 for port 6443.
+For clusters created based on dev cluster template, instead of setting the `master_lb_floating_ip_enabled` label, you have to enable the floating IP as we mentioned above and manually changed security group rule for master nodes to allow ingress traffic on port 6443.